cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough Observer Design Pattern Demo**
   - This is a _behavioral_ pattern
   - This pattern entails creating a single object that references a collection of objects and emits notifications when a state change occurs
-  - This is good for decoupling objects, promotes smaller more reusable components, and helps develpoepsr pinpoint dependencies and form a better mental model of how all components work together
+  - This is good for decoupling objects, promotes smaller, more reusable components, and helps developers pinpoint dependencies and form a better mental model of how all components work together
   - Later on in the Angular portion, we will often make use of the `.subscribe()` method, which implements the _observer_ pattern

 ```html